-Josh Fox-Fuller is entering into his fourth year in the Clinical Psychology Program at Boston University under the co-mentorship of Dr. Alice Cronin-Golomb and Dr. Yakeel T. Quiroz (Massachusetts General Hospital).
-He currently studies the relations between biological and cognitive markers of preclinical Alzheimer’s disease in mutation carriers (and non-carrier family members) of an autosomal dominant Alzheimer’s disease (ADAD) mutation whom are from Antioquia, Colombia; this research is supervised by his co-mentor, Dr. Quiroz, who directs the Multicultural Alzheimer’s Prevention Program at Massachusetts General Hospital.
-In 2019 Josh received an F31 NRSA from the National Institute on Aging to investigate the neuropsychological and neuroimaging profiles of working memory in preclinical ADAD and preclinical sporadic Alzheimer’s disease.
-Clinically, Josh is finishing a practicum in neuropsychological assessment at the Boston VA Hospital and will start his next neuropsychology practicum at Massachusetts General Hospital in September 2020.
-He is excited to work with other members of the KnowNeuropsychology planning committee and the international neuropsychology community to organize this lecture series.
+Josh Fox-Fuller is a 5th year doctoral student in Clinical Psychology Program at Boston University under the co-mentorship of Dr. Alice Cronin-Golomb and Dr. Yakeel T. Quiroz (Massachusetts General Hospital).
+He currently studies the relationships between biological and cognitive markers of preclinical Alzheimer’s disease in mutation carriers (and non-carrier family members) of an autosomal dominant Alzheimer’s disease (ADAD) mutation whom are from Antioquia, Colombia.
+This research is supervised by his co-mentor, Dr. Quiroz, who directs the Multicultural Alzheimer’s Prevention Program at Massachusetts General Hospital, and is supported by an F31 NRSA from the National Institute on Aging.
+Clinically, Josh has completed practica in outpatient neuropsychological assessment at the VA Boston Healthcare System and the Massachusetts General Hospital’s Psychological Assessment Center.
+As a co-founder of KnowNeuropsychology and Member-at-Large of the International Neuropsychological Society’s Student Liaison Committee, he works to promote the open international exchange of neuropsychology research and education.
 He can be reached over email at email@example.com or via twitter at @joshfoxfuller.